-Migrants being moved off barge over bacteria fears
+Migrants moved off barge over Legionella bacteria fears

 - Published